tarantool/checks/README.md

 allow to check the parameters passed to a Lua function in a fast and unobtrusive  way.

+---

+**COGNIZE THE ESSENCE**

+It is NOT designed to validate user input.
+It is designed to provide better type checking of function arguments.

+It is NOT designed to hide your problems.
+It is designed to reveal mistakes in code.

+You should think of `checks` as of `assert` on steroids.

+---

 ## Description

 Function `checks(type_1, ..., type_n)`,